 Instagram and the blogging sphere is quickly becoming a saturated environment for brand new brands, creatives, etc. So how do you attract new eyeballs to your blog or social media content?
 Collaborate with like minded individuals whose goals are aligned with your own.

-Do some research online to see if there any local meetups or conferences near your area that will give you the opportunity to network with other creatives (One we like is Social Fresh, a top social media conference).
+Do some research online to see if there any local meetups or conferences near your area that will give you the opportunity to network and discuss ideas face to face with other creatives (One we like is Social Fresh, a top social media conference).
 Try partnering with offline brands frequented by your audience to place customized QR Codes leading up to your social media platforms.
 They offer a host of customizations and can be created using a QR Code Generator.

 There are also apps that help facilitate partnerships between brands and people looking for collaborative work - check out COLLABOR8.

 The best way to get in front of new audiences is to work with other online personalities who have audiences completely different than yours.
 Leverage each others followings and have some fun creating new content.